sylvainbx/rust-book-fr/FRENCH/src/ch06-02-match.md

 the `match` keyword followed by an expression, which in this case is the value `coin`.
-This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a Boolean value, but here, it can be any type.
-The type of `coin` in this example is the `Coin` enum that we defined on line 1.
+This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a Boolean value, but here, it can return any type.
+The type of `coin` in this example is the `Coin` enum that we defined on the first line.
 -->

 Décomposons le `match` dans la fonction `valeur_en_centimes`.
 En premier lieu, nous utilisons le mot-clé `match` suivi par une expression, qui dans notre cas est la valeur de `piece`.
-Cela ressemble beaucoup à une expression utilisée avec `if`, mais il y a une grosse différence : avec `if`, l'expression doit retourner une valeur booléenne, mais ici, elle peut être de n'importe quel type.
-Dans cet exemple, `piece` est de type `PieceUs`, qui est l'énumération que nous avons définie à la ligne 1.
+Cela ressemble beaucoup à une expression utilisée avec `if`, mais il y a une grosse différence : avec `if`, l'expression doit retourner une valeur booléenne, mais ici, elle retourne n'importe quel type.
+Dans cet exemple, `piece` est de type `PieceUs`, qui est l'énumération que nous avons définie à la première ligne.

 <!--
 Next are the `match` arms.
 An arm has two parts: a pattern and some code.
 The